 In a surprising and quick move, Turkey has established a safe zone in northern Syria it had been asking for almost two years, promising to widen the belt to secure its frontier from Islamist extremists and Kurdish militants.

-Relatively quick capture of dozens of villages from Islamic State militants surprised many observers, with many asking why Turkey did not act earlier to drive out ISIS insurgents from the border.
+Relatively quick capture of dozens of villages from Islamic State militants surprised many observers.
 The liberation of villages by the Free Syrian Army, loose network of moderate rebel groups, backed by Turkish tanks and air support, also cut off key ISIS supply lines through Turkey’s porous border.
 It had been a longtime goal of the US-led coalition to flush out ISIS militants from the last stretch of Turkish-Syrian border and Turkey was often blamed for dragging its feet over concerns that Kurds would take up vacated territories.

 On Sunday, Turkish army announced that the FSA liberated a thin stretch of territory between Azaz and Jarablus and effectively sealed Turkish border from ISIS militants.
 The Turkey-backed military operation also aimed at dividing two Kurdish cantons in a bid to prevent a possible Kurdish statelet on the Turkish border.
 On Sunday, Turkish Prime Minister Binali Yildirim vowed that Ankara “will never ever” allow an “artificial state” in northern Syria.

 The Turkish military operation dubbed Euphrates Shield was kicked off on Aug.
 24 and quickly liberated the town of Jarablus from ISIS.
 The army opened a second line of attack through the town of ar-Rai on Saturday and quickly captured nearly 30 villages.